Barwood Taxi - Our Background and History.

 Applicants must pass a Montgomery County test to receive a taxi driver I.D. card.
 The exam is based on geographical knowledge, language skills, math and U.S. currency.

 Barwood leases taxis – the drivers work as independent contractors.
 Each is thoroughly trained at Barwood, well beyond transportation industry standards.
-A safety-certified instructor trains prospective drivers in the following areas: defensive driving, map reading, customer service, radio and computer terminal skills.
-Training includes a two-hour segment on sensitivity toward people with disabilities.
+A safety-certified instructor trains prospective drivers in the following areas: defensive driving, navigation and tablet technology, customer service, radio and computer terminal skills.
+Training includes extensive training on sensitivity toward people with disabilities.
 Addressing safety matters and personal issues, the instructor covers proper equipment handling and aspects of treating all passengers as individuals who have a disability but are not defined by it.

 SPECIALIZED DIVISIONS AND SERVICES